How To Record?

 Zoom offers the two recording options

 Local recording is available to free and paid subscribers.
-Local recording allows you to record meeting video and audio locally on your computer or shared network drive.
+Local recording allows you to record meeting video and audio locally on your computer.
 The recorded file can then be uploaded to your company streaming server or public streaming server such as Vimeo or Youtube.

 Cloud recording is available to paid subscribers.
 Cloud recording allows you to record meeting video (active speaker) and audio in the Zoom Cloud where the file can then be downloaded and/or streamed from a browser via HTML 5 or Flash.